joeriks/VanillaViews/README.md

 I'm usually responsible for the application, and to extend and reuse the design components in a maintainable way.
 When I use Razor I often find myself using more complicated, less testable and less DRY code compared to when I do it with pure vanilla C#.

-**Things I get in Vanilla Views compared to in Razor:**
+**Things I get in "vanilla views" compared to in Razor:**

 - Real static typed views with IDE help like
+	- correct types
 	- navigate to
 	- find usages
-	- misspelled
 	- helptext
 - I can reuse helpers the way I'm used to in C#
 - I can test the views completely outside of web context